railsuser2014/openobject-doc-book-en/source/book/7/7_18_Process/index.rst

 Defining your own user processes
 ---------------------------------

-Use the menus under *Administration > Customization > Enterprise Processes* To define new processes or modify existing processes.
+Use the menus under :menuselection:`Administration --> Customization --> Enterprise Processes` to define new processes or modify existing processes.
 When entering a process, Open ERP shows you the list of states available for that process.